-Minor Streets in Brier typically have a LOS A. Since these streets do not provide routes through the City, they are unlikely to experience an increase in traffic due to growth in surrounding jurisdictions.
-Within Brier, the highest-level street is a major street.
-Major Streets currently experience a LOS B during the peak hour, but function at a higher LOS at other times.
-The streets in Brier classified as major streets are:
+Local Access streets in Brier typically have a LOS of 'A'.
+Since these streets do not provide routes through the City, they are unlikely to experience an increase in traffic due to growth in surrounding jurisdictions.
+Within Brier, the highest-level street is a collector.
+Collectors currently | experience a LOS of 'C' during the peak hour, but function at a higher LOS at other times.
+The streets in Brier classified by Snohomish County as collectors are: